mindsphere/mindsphere-python-sdk-examples/README.md

 - Download Python SDK from  [Download](#2---download).
 - Unzip the downloaded file.
 - Navigate to <some path where unzipped folder is located>/mindsphere-python-sdk_1.0.3/modules/
 - Copy .whl files of required dependent service/services in 'requirements' folder.
-(For this project(mindsphere-sdk-python-examples) we will need all the .whl files but you can choose to use only required subset of all avaiable SDKs for your project.)
+(For this project(mindsphere-sdk-python-examples) we will need all the .whl files but you can choose to use only required subset of all available SDKs for your project.)
+- Kindly note that Tenant Credential Support is removed from python SDKs from SP98 release.
+Hence we strongly recommend using latest version(1.0.3) of mindsphere-core library.
-- `requirements` folder is already created for your convinience.
+- `requirements` folder is already created for your convenience.
-- For convinience, requirements.txt is populated with relative path to copied dependencies.
+- For convenience, requirements.txt is populated with relative path to copied dependencies.

 ###### Note
 > There are two versions availalable for timeseries (3.3.2 and 3.4.1).
 Any of this two versions is suitable for `mindsphere-sdk-python-examples`.
 Make sure correct version is mentioned in requirements.txt before `pip install`.